 Indeed, without such an encapsulation mechanism, traditional segmentation solutions (VLAN, VRF) would have to be provided by the physical infrastructure and implemented up to each SDN node, in order to provide an isolated transportation channel for each customer network connected to the SDN infrastructure.

-Encapsulation protocols used in SDN networks have to provide:
+Encapsulation protocols used in SDN networks have to provide atleast the following capabilities:

-network segmentation: ability to build several different network connectivity between 2 SDN network nodes.
+The ability to build several different network connectivities between 2 SDN network nodes.
+This is called network segmentation.

-ability to carry transparently Ethernet frames and IP packets
+The ability to carry transparently, Ethernet frames and IP packets

-ability to be carried over an IP connectivity
+The ability to be carried over an IP connectivity

-Several encapsulation protocols are used into SDN networks:
+Today, several encapsulation protocols are used in SDN networks:

 VxLAN